9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```

 Notice the creation of `plus5a`.
 We changed the `name` field, but not
 the `namedCalc` field.
-That\'s why `name` has the new name, but
+That's why `name` has the new name, but
 `namedCalc` still returns the name that was passed to `mkFuncRec`; it
-doesn\'t change unless we explicitly change it.
+doesn't change unless we explicitly change it.

 ## Extended Example: /etc/passwd

 In order to illustrate the usage of a number of different data
-structures together, we\'ve prepared an extended example.
+structures together, we've prepared an extended example.
 This example
 parses and stores entries from files in the format of a typical
 `/etc/passwd` file.